STAFF

 DR. ROSEVELT L. NOBLE

-A scholar of the American criminal justice system, he has publications pertaining to the interracial dynamics of prison violence, racial disparities in incarceration sentences, and he is currently working on a publication examining racial bias in the jury selection process in capital punishment cases.
-He has worked as a quantitative research consultant for the Tennessee Department of Corrections, the Federal Prosecutors Office, and several law firms.
+His dissertation, titled “Race Matters: Black Rage in the American Prison System,” highlights his scholarly focus on the criminal justice system.
+He has published extensively on topics such as interracial dynamics of prison violence, racial disparities in sentencing, and racial bias in jury selection for capital cases.
+Additionally, Roosevelt has served as a quantitative research consultant for the Tennessee Department of Corrections, the Federal Prosecutor’s Office, and various law firms, leveraging his expertise to advance criminal justice reform efforts.